 This gazebo can support a load of 2500lbs of snow.
 Make sure the 4 stands are perfectly anchored in the ground.

 When it comes to rain, the enamel and three-ply vinyl will keep you safe while remaining resistant to tears that can happen from errant sticks.
 When it comes to high-speed winds, you can rely on it to keep itself grounded in winds higher than 60 miles per hour.

 People who are looking for an elegant yet affordable option should give this gazebo a shot.

 Though most people love the idea of a classic metal gazebo as a way to cool off during the summer months, there are a select few who want to have what most would call a “heritage piece” for their yards.
-That’s where companies like Exaco Trading Company come into place.
+That’s where companies like Domi Outdoor Living come into place.

-Since this entire gazebo is made of solid, sturdy wood, the chances of it blowing away are zero.
-Moreover, the roof is designed to be watertight.
+Since this entire gazebo is made of Powder-coated gazebo aluminum frame the chances of it blowing away are zero.
+Moreover, the roof is designed to be water gutter.
 So, if you end up wanting to hang out in the gazebo during a rainy season, you absolutely can.
 The price tag is high, but you can bet this will last and last.

 What makes the Purple Leaf Permanent Gazebo a great choice is the fade-resistant and rustproof galvanized steel rooftop.
-It’s heavy enough to withstand heavy rain, snowfall, and even high winds with proper installation.
+It’s strong enough to withstand heavy rain, snowfall, and even strong winds with proper installation.
 The roof is vented, and the entire gazebo has a lightweight mosquito net to help you keep out bugs.